apnadkarni/blt/man/bitmap.rst

 bitmaps only by reading the bitmap data from a file.
 This makes bitmaps cumbersome to manage, especially in packaging the program as a **wish** script, since each bitmap must be its own file.
-It would be nicer if you could create new bitmaps directly from your Tcl script.
+It would be nicer if you could create new bitmaps directly from your TCL script.

 The **blt::bitmap** command lets you do just that.
 You can specify the bitmap as in various formats (such as the X11 bitmap format).
 You can also